nod0n/calamares_wiki/LUKS-Deployment.md

+# Dependencies

-In order for the full disk encryption feature to work, the following is needed:
+In order for the full disk encryption feature to work, the following is needed on the live system:
 * Calamares 2.3 or later;
 * KPMcore 2.2 or later;
 * `cryptsetup` 1.7-ish (1.7.2 known to work);
-* GRUB 2 (2.02-beta2 known to work) - see warning below;
+* GRUB 2 (2.02-beta2 known to work) - see warning below.

+Additionally, the following must be present inside the image that ends up as your rootfs:
 * an initramfs management solution, like `mkinitcpio`;
 * in order to support resume from suspend-to-disk with encrypted swap, a custom initramfs hook that will unlock the swap partition early, like `[mkinitcpio-openswap](https://aur.archlinux.org/packages/mkinitcpio-openswap/)`.

-WARNING: while the Calamares bootloader module supports systemd-boot (formerly gummiboot), it does not support systemd-boot with the full disk encryption feature.
+**WARNING:** while the Calamares bootloader module supports systemd-boot (formerly gummiboot), it does not support systemd-boot with the full disk encryption feature.
 Unlike GRUB 2, systemd-boot cannot perform boot loader encryption (i.e. early disk unlocking on boot loader startup), making *full* disk encryption impossible and potentially allowing for an additional attack vector.
 Some distributions report that LUKS installs work even with systemd-boot, and this is fine, but this approach requires additional deployment effort and may result in a less secure system.
 For this reason, the Calamares team does not recommend it.

 # Configuring Calamares for full disk encryption

-If you have all the dependencies listed above (as well as all the usual Calamares dependencies), you should already be more than half way there.
+Check whether you have all the dependencies listed above (as well as all the usual Calamares dependencies), then proceed as described below.

 ## `luksbootkeyfile`